 - 2007 -- Primedia sells its Enthusiast Media division to Source Interlink Media for $1.2 billion, and,

 - 2014 -- Source Interlink rebrands to TEN: The Enthusiast Network, and multiple titles are ended including Import Tuner.
+The title was folded into Super Street magazine.

 Mr. Kington went on to form a media and consulting company.